prunepal3339/minimalist-router/README.md

 How to use this library?
 METHOD 1:
-1. Clone this repository : `git clone https://github.com/prunepal333/minimalist-router.git`Cancel changes
+1. Clone this repository : `git clone https://github.com/prunepal333/minimalist-router.git`
 2. Start working on top of this architecture.

 METHOD 2: